glg-cmunro/itom-platform/SMA-X/GITOpS/Transform SMAX to helm.md

 ```

 > Patch the deployment name for the core namespace
 ```
 kubectl patch ns core -p '{"metadata":{"labels":{"deployments.microfocus.com/deployment-name":"cdf"}}}'

 ```

 > Create new ESM deployment (using original itsma namespace name)
 ```
 $CDF_HOME/bin/cdfctl deployment create -d $NAMESPACE

 ```

 > Refine existing PVs for new deployment

+*_When Prompted: Press 'y' <ENTER> to refine the PVs for $NAMESPACE_*
+*_When Prompted: Press 'y' <ENTER> again to proceed with the creation of the new PVs_*
 ```
 cd ~/esm/24.2.2/scripts/transformation
 ~/esm/24.2.2/scripts/transformation/refinePV.sh $SIZE